louiseGrandjonc/louisemeta.com/content/blog/indexes-btree-algorithms.md

 - the `bufP` pointer is updated to point to the item child page
 - a read lock is put on the new `bufP` page and the read lock on the parent is released

 **About read locks**

 I mentionned the fact that we put read locks on the currently examined page.
-This read locks ensure that the records on that page are not motified while reading it.
+This **read locks** ensure that the **records on that page are not motified while reading** it.
-Of course, it doesn't mean that there is not a concurrent insert on a child page, which is why we still need to possibly move to the right page.
+Of course, it doesn't mean that there is not a concurrent insert on a child page, which is why **we still need to possibly move to the right page**.

 ## To sum up